eitanyaffe/gmail-labeler/README.md

 ## Cost

-- **OpenAI**: Approximately $3-10/month depending on email volume (most doctors fall in the $3-5 range)
+- **OpenAI**: Approximately $3-10/month depending on email volume (most users fall in the $3-5 range)
 - **Google Apps Script**: Free
 - **Gmail**: Free (or whatever you already pay)

 ## Tips for Best Results

-- **Be specific in descriptions**: Instead of "work emails", use "emails about patient care, treatment plans, or medical consultations"
+- **Be specific in descriptions**: Instead of "work emails", use specific descriptions like "emails from clients about project requirements" or "vendor invoices and purchase orders"
 - **Start simple**: Begin with 4-5 categories, add more later if needed
 - **Check regularly**: Look at the organized emails for the first week to see if categories need adjustment
 - **Use "Other" category**: Don't try to categorize everything - let miscellaneous emails go to "Other"